SciML/Optimization.jl/docs/src/optimization_packages/optim.md

 ### Without Constraint Equations
-The following method in [`Optim`](https://github.com/JuliaNLSolvers/Optim.jl) is performing global optimization on problems without constraint equations.
-It works both with and without lower and upper constraints set by `lb` and `ub` in the `Optimization.OptimizationProblem`.
+The following method in [`Optim`](https://github.com/JuliaNLSolvers/Optim.jl) performs global optimization on problems with or without box constraints.
+It works both with and without lower and upper bounds set by `lb` and `ub` in the `Optimization.OptimizationProblem`.

 - [`Optim.ParticleSwarm()`](https://julianlsolvers.github.io/Optim.jl/stable/#algo/particle_swarm/): **Particle Swarm Optimization**